 First of all, switching the way that you clean your face is going to take some adjustment.

-“Any time you make a major change in your skin-care routine you can expect to see some break-outs, a period of time referred to as an “initial breakout period” or a ‘purging stage” said Jaime McGuigan, Holistic Chemist for the W.S.
+“Any time you make a major change in your skin-care routine you can expect to see some break-outs, a period of time referred to as an “initial breakout period” or an ‘oil cleansing purging stage” said Jaime McGuigan, Holistic Chemist for the W.S.
 Badger Company.

 The process of washing your face with oil changes the way that your skin has been behaving, too.

 How Good Oils Get Rid of Acne-Causing Oil

 “The concept behind the Oil Cleansing Method (OCM) is that like dissolves like which means that the new oil will dissolve and replace the old oil that is deep inside your pores.
 As this old oil loosens, particularly in heavily congested areas of your skin, you will often see break-outs as a response.
 It can take up to a month for your skin to adjust to your new skin care routine but once the old oil has been thoroughly cleaned from your pores this response should subside,” McGuigan said.

 And if you are using oil cleansing for dry acne prone skin, you are really changing your skin’s behavior.
 So you might be experiencing problems that you weren’t before as your skin becomes more hydrated.

 So, as you are cleaning your face with oil, all of the bad stuff from weeks and months past come to the surface.

 Including dirt, pollution, makeup and dead skin cells.